nHarrisonW/WilkinsHMagic8Ball-Endpoints/README.md

 # WilkinsHMagic8Ball-Endpoints

+THIS PROGRAM WILL ALLOW THE USER TO "SPIN" THE MAGIC 8 BALL AND GET A RANDOM ANSWER EVERYTIME,  RUNNING THROUGH A WEB API

 This program can be ran easily , setting up web API's is fun!
 First, after obtaining the repository link for this program you will find "Magic8BallController" in the explorer on the left.
 This is the only controller that is relevant for the project.
 It contains comments in the top regarding the project, although these comments are useless to the user

 In order to use "Magic8BallController" correctly , first you must debug your system , debugging your system is possible by press the "fn" key at the same time as the "f5" key , although this does not always work the first time